 Steam fitting is a growing field that requires professionals trained from steam fitter schools to work with high-pressure steam systems and pipelines.
 It can be a lucrative career option for those who love doing physical work, use technology, and use problem-solving skills.
 But just how can training in steam fitting affect your career?

 Steamfitters typically earn higher salaries than those without a specialized skill set in the field.
-According to the Bureau of Labor Statistics, the median steamfitter salary for steamfitters in the United States is $70,960 per year.
+According to the Bureau of Labor Statistics, a steam fitter makes approximately 70,960 annually.
 With additional training and experience, steamfitters can earn even higher salaries and enjoy job security